bwaggone/smash-stats/README.md

 For example, if we have a player who's rating is 1800 and they have a rating deviation of 67, we are 95% confident that their true rating is between 1800 +/- (2\*67).

 Based on how the data is gathered, it's easy for data to be missed or attributed incorrectly.
 Cases where a player is known by more than one name, typo'd in tournament, or two players have the same name can skew this data (albiet not by much unless you're a certain smash4 player who thinks it's cool to change your tag every other month).
 In an ideal world, if everyone had roughly the same amount of matches, these rankings would be more representative, but hey, that's what statistics is supposed to tell you anyway.
 Take the ratings with a grain of salt, and I'll eventually try to find ways to lower the variance or provide multiple views on the data.

+### Trueskill
+[Trueskill](http://trueskill.org/) is a method of ranking/rating that Xbox live uses for multiplayer games.
+It requires less activity to get a more accurate picture of ranking, but follows a similar interpretation to Glicko.
+Trueskill provides a mean (mu) and standard deviation(sigma), so a player's skill is said to follow a normal distribution, and we can say we're 95% confident that their true skill is between mu +/- (2\*sd).
+It's a different scale, and for more information on how Trueskill is calculated, [see the appropriate papers written by microsoft](https://www.microsoft.com/en-us/research/publication/trueskilltm-a-bayesian-skill-rating-system/).
+For a one sentence overview of Trueskill: It uses Bayesian Inference.